Lady Knight: Plot summary

 The Tortallans and villagers of Rathhausak return across the border to Tortall.
 In recompense for disobeying orders, she is ordered to build and command a new refugee camp, known as New Hope.

 Errata

-There is a minor continuity error between Lady Knight and Lioness Rampant, the fourth book in the earlier Song of the Lioness quartet, concerning the Chamber of the Ordeal.
+There is a minor continuity error between Lady Knight and Lioness Rampant, the fourth book in the earlier The Song of the Lioness quartet, concerning the Chamber of the Ordeal.
 In Chapter One of Lady Knight ("Storm Warnings"), Kel's former knight master Raoul of Goldenlake tells her that no one has been allowed back inside the Chamber a second time in all of history.
 This conflicts with events in Chapter 8 of Lioness Rampant ("Crossroads in Time"), in which Jonathan of Conté enters the Chamber a second time for the Ordeal of Kings—his first experience being his Ordeal of Knighthood.